 Vitamin C is probably one of the most recognised of all nutrients but perhaps one that is still significantly underestimated.

-Vitamin C is a very popular supplement, especially in the lead up to winter.
-Last year, Britons spent a record £442 million on vitamins, 27% of which was on Vitamin C. This micronutrient is essential for the body, we cannot make Vitamin C ourselves so we have to get it either from food or from supplements.
+A very popular supplement, especially in the lead up to winter, last year, Britons spent a record £442 million on vitamins, 27% of which was on Vitamin C. This micronutrient is essential for the body, we cannot make it ourselves so we have to get it either from food or from supplements.